STOP THE CROSSINGS

 The do-gooder brigade can sit there all they want with their celery smoothies, whinging about how terrible it is to stop them crossing.
-But maybe they ought to dismount from their high horse and think about what they’re actually supporting.
+But maybe they ought to dismount from their high horse and really think about what they’re actually supporting.

 Good for them – they’re out of Syria.
 Their main aim was to seek safety, and who is to deny them that?
 But there’s one snag.

-Now don’t hesitate to correct me if I’m wrong here, but the last time I checked France was NOT as war.
+Now don’t hesitate to correct me if I’m wrong here, but the last time I checked France was NOT at war.
 Neither are any of the countries they’d have travelled through to reach France.